Mark Dubowitz: Career

-Opposition to Iran nuclear deal
+Opposition to Iran nuclear deal and Iranian government

 According to The New York Times, "no one outside the Trump administration was a more persistent or effective critic [of the Iran nuclear agreement] than Mark Dubowitz".
 As a vocal critic of the agreement, Dubowitz has stated that it did not address Iran's non-nuclear malign activity, such as its misappropriation of economic relief to fund terrorism, and "its lack of any limits on the regime’s ballistic missile program and its 'sunset provisions' that would allow Iran to increase its capacity to enrich uranium beginning seven years from now."
-According to Politico, although Dubowitz "was an intense critic of the Iran deal," he "nonetheless advocated against scrapping it."
+According to Politico, although Dubowitz "was an intense critic of the Iran deal," he "nonetheless advocated against scrapping it", instead stating that he wanted to fix it.

 He told Ynet in 2011 that at FDD they "closely monitor international companies that do business with Iran, invest in Iran's energy sector and provide important equipment and technologies to this sector.
 They also monitor the movement of commercial vessels coming into and leaving Iran.

+In 2012, Dubowitz said the US Sanctions were threatening Iran's oil wealth and rattling their economy.
+He criticised possible US sanctions concession, allowing foreign banks and governments to use the US-Dollar to conduct business with Iran in certain instances in 2016.

 Dubowitz opposed the Obama administration's nuclear diplomacy with Iran, testifying before Congress on several occasions against the nuclear talks, including to the Senate Foreign Relations Committee (February 2014), Senate Banking Committee (January 27, 2015), House Financial Services Committee (July 22, 2015), the Senate Foreign Relations Committee (July 29, 2015), Senate Committee on Banking, Housing, and Urban Affairs (August 5, 2015), and the House Ways and Means Committee (November 4, 2015).

+In June 2025, Dubowitz said that an International Atomic Energy Agency report showed that Iran was violating its obligations under the Nuclear Non-Proliferation Treaty and preventing investigations of possible nuclear weaponisation work.
+During the June 2025 conflict between Israel and Iran, Dubowitz said that Israel might lack the ordnance necessary to destroy Iran's underground Fordow enrichment facility and advocated U.S. assistance for an attack on the facility.

 Dubowitz authored or co-authored several op-eds on the Iran deal, published in The New York Times, The Wall Street Journal, and USA Today.